-Meet some of our GeoDesign majors and alumni
+Meet some of our GeoDesign majors

 GeoDesign brings together geographic information science (GIS), big data, science, architecture, landscape architecture, urban and regional planning, and algorithms to address challenges, issues, and opportunities presented by the built environment.
 By integrating analyses of place, space, and time, practitioners and researchers are equipped to approach environmental challenges and questions in multidisciplinary ways, and can view the world from multiple dimensions.

 “Geodesign is a vision for using geographic knowledge to actively and thoughtfully design.”